 If MTD does apply to you and you haven’t yet started digitising your documents we again suggest you consult with a professional.

-How an organisation approaches the selection of MTD compatible software will depend on their existing level of technology maturity and their business model.
+How an organisation approaches the selection of MTD compatible software will depend on their existing level of technology maturity and its business model.

 There are some 150 accounting software providers that are currently HMRC approved which can be found here: https://www.tax.service.gov.uk/making-tax-digital-software